plurid/deon/README.md

 ```

-The `path`s of the imported files can be relative filesystem paths, and they will be automatically searched and imported if found, or absolute filesystem paths, if all the absolute paths are passed to the parser at parse-time.
+The `path`s of the imported files can be relative filesystem paths, and they will be automatically searched and imported if found, or absolute filesystem paths, if all the used absolute paths are passed to the parser at parse-time.

 A `path` can also be an `URL` such as